 The loading conditions applied to the Davit model are shown in the following schematic:

 The fatigue results indicated that with a worst-case scenario of a full loading across the operational life of the structure, 90% of the fatigue life will have been utilised.
 However, as Armech were able to analyse the true state and load history of the Davit fleet it was found approximately 70% of the fatigue life has been performed by the system.
 This therefore allowed the Naval client to continue to use their Davit systems with confidence.
-This was very beneficial to Caley Ocean Systems who were able to add further value to their product and strengthen their client relationship.
+This was very beneficial to the client who were able to add further value to their product and strengthen their client relationship.
 The results of the project saved the Naval operators approximately one million pounds worth of new Davit systems prematurely.
-Armech Solutions and Caley Oceans Systems, with their Davit experience, were able to work together to present an effective maintenance and testing plan to the Naval client to ensure the Davits are monitored as they serve the remainder of their fatigue life.
+Armech Solutions and our client, with their Davit experience, were able to work together to present an effective maintenance and testing plan to the Naval client to ensure the Davits are monitored as they serve the remainder of their fatigue life.

-Due to the success of this and many other projects, Armech Solutions and Caley Ocean Systems have a continued long-standing continued relationship.
+Due to the success of this and many other projects, Armech Solutions have a continued long-standing continued relationship with our client.
 At present, we are assisting on multiple projects that requires in depth structural calculations for a variety of systems and complex load cases.

 The success in this partnership comes from the very foundations of what we offer here at Armech.
 It is due to our foundations that we can adapt to suit a variety of clients and industries, whilst taking a personalised and bespoke approach to each project.